UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 	x = 5;

-We can at any point redefine variables (just do another assignment) or "clear" them, which will turn them into a symbol again, using the "Clear[x]" command, where "x" is the variable we want to clear.
+We can at any point redefine variables (just do another assignment) or "clear" them, which will turn them into a symbol again, using the :code:`Clear[x]` command, where :code:`x` is the variable we want to clear.

 We can easily create functions and expressions of other variables: